opnfv/ipv6/docs/setupservicevm/4-ipv6-configguide-servicevm.rst

 .. code-block:: bash

     # 1. Create a floatingip and associate it with VM1, VM2 and vRouter (to the port id that is passed).
+    #    If you use a different installer and it has already created an external work,
+    #    Change the name "ext-net" to match the name of external network that your installer has created
     neutron floatingip-create --port-id $(neutron port-list | grep -w eth0-VM1 | \
     awk '{print $2}') ext-net
     neutron floatingip-create --port-id $(neutron port-list | grep -w eth0-VM2 | \